userbradley/gcs-web-server/README.md

 You can set this to any project that has the `secrets` api enabled

-## Useful information
+## Useful information about the container

 ### Where the content should go

 Upload what ever static site you want in to the root of the bucket.
+It will render `html`, `css` and `javascript`

 All pages will get rendered when you hit the link.